 A buyer's agent — the real estate agent representing your interests as the buyer — can also help you with contract negotiations.
 When you use the builder's standard contract, the vast majority of the clauses included are going to be worded to the builder's benefit.

-A great real estate agent can help you negotiate on your behalf and make sure that your money is also protected by the contract.
-Plus, if there are any issues during the transaction, they can negotiate on your behalf when problems crop up.
+When you're buy a new construction home, a great real estate agent can negotiate with the builder on your behalf and make sure that your money is also protected by the contract.
+Plus, if there are any issues during the transaction, they can help you should any problems crop up.

 Not all builders are the same.
 Every builder has their style, both in terms of construction aesthetics and communication during the new construction process.
 To make sure you’re satisfied, you’ll need to find a builder whose style and work preferences match your own.

 It can be hard to know where to start when trying to find a builder.
-Since your agent will have experience in the industry, they can help you through the selection process.
+Experienced agents can help you through the selection process.
 They will likely be able to suggest available builders, and they should also be able to help you come up with good questions to ask when you interview potential candidates.

 When you're building a new home, it can be all too easy to get caught up in creating your perfect dream home.
 When viewed separately, each upgrade may not seem to cost very much.
 Yet when added together, it’s easy to over-improve your property.

-With that in mind, a real estate agent can help keep you on track by reminding you of your new home's potential resale value.
+With that in mind, a good real estate agent can help keep you on track by reminding you of your new home's potential resale value.
 Since they know the area and the appreciation that has taken place over the last few years, they can give you a good idea of whether or not you are on track to get your money out of your investment.
-And remember, this is an investment, not just a place to live.
+Remember that a house is also an investment, not just a place to live.

-As the buyer, you should not have to pay anything to use a real estate agent.
-In a real estate transaction, the seller is responsible for paying the agent commission, which usually amounts to 6% of the purchase price.
-In a new construction scenario, the builder is the one who will foot the bill.
+As the buyer, you should not have to pay anything to use a real estate agent, including for a new build.
+In a real estate transaction, the seller is responsible for paying the agents commission, which usually amounts to 6% of the purchase price.
+With new constructions, the builder is the one who will foot the bill and pay the real estate fees.
 Most builders view paying a buyer's agent fee as a cost of doing business.

-This is important to keep in mind: The builder, in nearly all cases, will not give you a discount for going without an agent.
+This is important to keep in mind: The builder, in nearly all cases, will not give you a discount for buying a home without an agent.
 That’s because the fee to an agent comes from a marketing budget, rather than the construction budget, to prevent the commission from impacting their gross margin for home production.

-With that in mind, there’s no reason not to use an agent.
+With that in mind, there’s no reason not to use a real estate agent.
 From your perspective, it won't be any cheaper if you forgo one, which makes choosing someone who can advocate for you a no-brainer.

-From the buyer's perspective, the builder's agent can be helpful when it comes time to discuss important factors like the construction process or the availability of any particular amenities or upgrades.
-In general, these agents are very knowledgeable about what their builder can offer each buyer and how the new construction process works with that particular company.
-That being said, as mentioned above, they are the builder’s agent, not yours.
+From a buyer's perspective, the builder's agent can be helpful when it comes to discussing important factors like the construction process, the floorplan, and availability of any particular amenities or upgrades.
+In general, these sales agents are knowledgeable about what their builder can offer each buyer and how the process works with that particular company.
+(Find out what questions you should ask a home builder.)

 Too many buyers worry about finding the appropriate time to tell the builder that they are working with a real estate agent.
 This doesn’t need to be a well-kept secret.
 The earlier that you are upfront about the fact that you are working with an agent, the better for all parties involved.

 The sooner the builder's agent knows that you have representation, the sooner they will work them into the transaction.
-For example, they will know to negotiate with your agent, rather than you, giving you the advantage of having someone with industry knowledge on your side.
+For example, they will know to negotiate with your agent, rather than you, giving you the advantage of having someone with real estate knowledge and expertise on your side.

-If you have to sell your home before you can afford your new build, it makes sense to use the same real estate agent.
-Doing so makes it easier for you since you won't have to go searching for new representation, and the agent will also have a better idea of your sense of style and what you're looking for in a new home.
+If you have to sell your home before you can afford your new build, it makes sense to use the same real estate agent (dual agent).
+Doing so makes it easier for you since you won't have to go searching for new representation, and the agent will also have a better idea of your preferences and what you're looking for in a new home.